 2. Install Python

-The latest version of Python(Python 3) is installed on Ubuntu 18.04.1 LTS version itself.
+The latest version of Python(Python 3.x) is installed on the Ubuntu 18.04.1 LTS version itself.
 So it does not need to install it again.
 We can check whether Python3 is installed on our system or not using the below command.

 pip is the package management system used to install and manage software packages written in Python.
 Here we are using pip to install Django on our Ubuntu system.

 sudo apt-get install python3-pip